 - 6 cloves garlic

 - 2 Scotch bonnet or habanero chiles, stemmed and chopped

-- 2" pieces ginger, peeled and thinly sliced
+- 1 (2-inch) piece ginger, peeled and thinly sliced

-- Heat oven to 500˚.
-Combine ¼ cup oil, sugar, scallions, ¼ cup pepper, 2½ tbsp. salt, thyme, cinnamon, nutmeg cloves, juice, sauce, garlic, chiles, and ginger in the bowl of a food processor; puree until smooth and set aside.
-Melt butter and mix with remaining oil; set aside.
-Rinse turkey and pat dry with paper towels.
-Season turkey inside and out with salt and pepper and let come to room temperature.
+Preheat the oven to 500°F. In the bowl of a food processor, combine ¼ cup oil, sugar, scallions, ¼ cup pepper, 2½ tablespoons salt, thyme, cinnamon, nutmeg, cloves, lime juice, soy sauce, garlic, chiles, and ginger; purée until smooth and set aside.
+Mix the butter with the remaining ½ cup oil; set aside.
+Rinse the turkey and pat dry with paper towels.
+Season inside and out with salt and pepper; let come to room temperature.

-- Transfer turkey to a rack set inside a roasting pan, tuck wings behind turkey and tie legs together with kitchen twine.
-Brush turkey all over with butter, reserving some for basting.
-Pour 2 cups water into roasting pan and roast turkey, brushing once with more of the butter, for 30 minutes.
-Reduce heat to 350˚ and continue roasting, brushing occasionally with butter, until an instant-read thermometer inserted into a thigh, without touching the bone, reads 150˚, about 2 hours.
-Remove turkey from oven and baste completely with reserved sauce.
-Place back in oven and continue to cook until internal temperature reaches 165°, about 20 to 25 minutes more.
-Transfer turkey to a cutting board, and let sit for 30 minutes before carving; serve with lime wedges if you like.
+Transfer the turkey to a rack set inside a roasting pan, tuck the wings behind the turkey, and tie the legs together with kitchen twine.
+Brush the turkey all over with the butter mixture, reserving some for brushing.
+Pour 2 cups water into the roasting pan.
+Roast the turkey, brushing once with some of the reserved butter mixture, for 30 minutes.
+Reduce the oven temperature to 350°F and continue roasting, brushing occasionally with the butter mixture, until an instant-read thermometer inserted into a thigh, without touching the bone, reads 150°F, about 1 hour 40 minutes to 2 hours.
+Remove the turkey from the oven and baste completely with the reserved jerk sauce.
+Return the turkey to the oven and continue cooking until the internal temperature reaches 165°F, about 20 to 25 minutes more.
+Transfer to a cutting board and let sit for 30 minutes before carving; serve with lime wedges.